-Starting from version 9.5 Update 3, you can use Veeam Backup & Replication to manage Veeam Agent for Microsoft Windows on computers in your infrastructure.
+You can also use Veeam Backup & Replication to manage Veeam Agent for Microsoft Windows on computers in your infrastructure.
 Within the Veeam Agent management scenario, you can remotely deploy Veeam Agent for Microsoft Windows to your computers, as well as configure and manage Veeam Agent backup jobs in Veeam Backup & Replication.
-To learn more, see Veeam Agent Management Guide.
+To learn more, see the Veeam Agent Management Guide.

 The current guide covers subjects related to Veeam Agent for Microsoft Windows operating in the standalone mode.

 You can store backup files created with Veeam Agent for Microsoft Windows on backup repositories managed by Veeam Backup & Replication.
 To do this, you must select a backup repository as a target location in the properties of the Veeam Agent backup job.
 To store Veeam Agent backups, you can use a simple backup repository or a scale-out backup repository.

 Veeam Agent for Microsoft Windows works with the backup repository as with any other target location.
 Backup files are stored to a separate folder; you can perform standard restore operations using these files.

 Information about Veeam Agent backups stored on the backup repositories, backup jobs and sessions becomes available in the Veeam Backup & Replication console:

 - The Veeam Agent for Microsoft Windows backup job is displayed in the list of jobs in Veeam Backup & Replication.

 - Backup files created with Veeam Agent for Microsoft Windows are displayed in the list of backups, under the Backups > Disk node.